karpatkey/kpk-token/README.md

 ### Transferability

 The karpatkey token is initially not transferrable.
-The only exception to this is the owner of the token contract, and token holders that might be granted specific transferring permission by the token contract's owner.
+The only exception to this is the owner of the token contract, and token holders that might be granted specific transferring permission by the contract's owner.

 #### Paused state

-The token contract is initially deployed in paused state, which makes the token non-transferrable by default except for the token contract's owner.
+The contract is initially deployed in paused state, which makes the token non-transferrable by default except for the token contract's owner.

 #### Transfer allowlisting